osm2pgsql-dev/osm2pgsql/docs/usage.md

 planet imports or very large extracts (e.g. Europe) but in those situations offers significant space savings and speed increases, particularly on mechanical drives.
-The file takes approximately 8 bytes * maximum node ID, or about 43 GiB, regardless of the size of the extract.
+The file takes approximately 8 bytes * maximum node ID, or more than 50 GiB, regardless of the size of the extract.

 ``--prefix`` specifies the prefix for tables.